 These thick, fluffy Greek yogurt pancakes are packed with protein and taste like a weekend treat you can eat any day. ♡

 Greek yogurt does double duty here.
-It adds protein and makes the batter incredibly thick, which is what gives these pancakes their pillowy height.
+It adds protein and makes the batter incredibly thick, which is what gives these high protein pancakes their pillowy height.
 Combined with a little flour, an egg, and baking powder, you get pancakes that hold their shape on the griddle and puff up beautifully.
+They’re fluffy pancakes with a purpose.

 Whisk, pour, flip, and stack.
 Let’s make it together.